Monofony/Docs/docs/admin-panel/menu.md

-# How to configure backend menu
+# Menu

-To configure backend menu for your entity, you have to edit `src/Menu/AdminMenuBuilder.php`.
+To configure your admin menu for your new resource, you have to edit `src/Menu/AdminMenuBuilder.php`.

-`src/Menu/AdminMenuBuilder.php`
 ```php
 <?php